w3f/polkadot-wiki-old/docs/polkadot/information/terms_and_definitions.md

 ## __Extrinsic__

-Generically, some function declared by the programmer, i.e., one that is not buil

-n to the language or framework.
+Generically, some function declared by the programmer, i.e., one that is not built-in to the language or framework.
 Specifically for Polkadot, this refers to a binary blob which represents some state transition (such as a transaction) and is used for parachains to communicate via the relay chain.

 ## __Finality__

 The property of a block which cannot be reverted.
-Generally, created blocks are not final until some point in the future

-perhaps never, in the case of "probabilistic finality" such as in Bitcoin (although Bitcoin blocks are generally considered "final" after six confirmations due to the unlikelihood of reverting at that point).
-In the Polkadot relay chain, the goal is for blocks to be finalized 1

-2 seconds after creation.
+Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality" such as in Bitcoin (although Bitcoin blocks are generally considered "final" after six confirmations due to the unlikelihood of reverting at that point).
+In the Polkadot relay chain, the goal is for blocks to be finalized 10-12 seconds after creation.

 ## __Finality Gadget__